-3.1 Administration of Developer Contribution Arrangements - Proposed Omnibus Amendment 185 to District Planning Scheme No. 2
+PS01-06/20 Administration of Developer Contribution Arrangements - Proposed Omnibus Amendment 185 to District Planning Scheme

+No. 2

-To consider a range of proposed improvements to the City's administration of the Developer Contribution Arrangements (DCA's) in relation to the East Wanneroo Cells 1 to 9 and a proposed Omnibus Amendment 185 to the City's District Planning Scheme No. 2 (DPS 2), to facilitate the improvements.
+To consider a range of proposed improvements to the City's administration of Developer Contribution Arrangements (DCA's) in relation to the East Wanneroo Cells 1-9 and a proposed Omnibus Amendment 185 to the City's District Planning Scheme No. 2 (DPS 2) to facilitate the improvements.

-Administration has recently completed the annual review for the DCA's for East Wanneroo Cells 1, 2 and 4 to 9 (Cell 3 is pending gazettal of Amendment 178 to DPS 2).
-The annual review highlighted a number of issues associated with the now outdated provisions in Part 9 of DPS 2, which require changes in order to improve the City's management of the DCA's for the Cells to finalisation.
+Administration has recently completed the annual review for the developer contribution arrangements for East Wanneroo Cells 1-2 and 4-9 (Cell 3 is pending gazettal of Amendment 178 to DPS 2).
+The annual review highlighted a number of issues associated with the now outdated provisions in Part 9 of DPS 2, which require changes in order to improve the City's management of the developer contribution arrangements for the Cells to finalisation.

-At the Ordinary Council Meeting on 4 June 2019 (PS03-06/19), the resolution noted that Administration intends to prepare an amendment to DPS 2 to consider a range of recommended improvements to the East Wanneroo Cost Sharing Arrangements, including greater clarification on the methodology for return of excess funds.
+At the Ordinary Council Meeting on 4 June 2019 (PS03-06/19), the resolution noted that Administration intends preparing an amendment to DPS 2 to consider a range of recommended improvements to the East Wanneroo Cost Sharing Arrangements; including greater clarification on the methodology for return of excess funds.